 The MA Professional Practice in Dance Technique Pedagogy is a highly flexible postgraduate qualification designed for newly qualified or experienced dance teachers working in and beyond schools.
-Developed in collaboration with The Imperial Society of Teachers of Dancing (ISTD), the programme has been developed especially to allow you to continue working and integrate your professional expertise with academic learning.
+This is a low residency programme using on-line / distance learning, with the opportunity to visit Middlesex University’s London campus.
+The programme has been developed especially to allow you to continue working, integrating your professional expertise with academic learning.

 The development of ‘self’ as a practicing artist/educator is a central focus of this programme, alongside critical reflection on and advancement of one’s individual pedagogic practice.